 The Corps of Engineers, New England District (CENAE) assisted the EPA with water distribution system design reviews and city of Middletown public hearings, leading to a Middletown Zoning Board approval of the construction plans in January 2018.
-Since that time CENAE, through a contract award to Koman Government Solutions, an Alaskan Native Small Business, has completed the installation of groundwater wells to assess impacts of the new water distribution system construction.
+Since that time CENAE, through a contract award to Koman Government Solutions, an Alaskan Native Small Business, has completed the installation of groundwater wells to assess impacts of the new water distribution system operation.
 Procurement of the water distribution system construction contractor was also recently completed with a \$24.4 million award to Ludlow Construction on Nov.
 26, 2018.
-Construction is expected to start in spring 2019 and take approximately three years to complete.
+Construction is expected to start in 2019 and take approximately three years to complete.

-RAYMARK INDUSTRIES, INC. SUPERFUND SITE, STRATFORD (3rd CD) - In 2016 the U.S. EPA approved one Record of Decision (ROD) that specified the selected remedies for operable units (OUs) OU3, OU4, and OU6 of the Raymark Superfund Project located in the town of Stratford, Conn.
-The Raymark Industries, Inc. Superfund Site includes areas that have been contaminated as a result of the manufacturing processes and presents a threat to human health and the environment.
-In accordance with the objectives of the ROD, the remedial action requires the excavation and transportation of approximately 100,000 cubic yards of Raymark waste material for consolidation and capping.
-The New England District awarded the Remedial Action Contract in March of 2019 and initial construction is tentatively scheduled for summer 2019.
-Concurrent project activities include the completion of the comprehensive remedial design for OU3, OU4 and OU6, including a stormwater conveyance system and pump station design.
+RAYMARK INDUSTRIES, INC. SUPERFUND SITE, STRATFORD (3rd CD) - In 2016, the U.S. EPA approved one Record of Decision (ROD) that specified the selected remedies for operable units (OUs) OU3, OU4, and OU6 of the Raymark Superfund Project (the Site) located in the town of Stratford, Conn.

+The Site includes areas that have been contaminated as a result of manufacturing processes and presents a threat to human health and the environment.
+In accordance with the objectives of the ROD, the remedial action requires the excavation, transportation, consolidation, and capping of approximately 100,000 cubic yards of Raymark waste material.

+The New England District awarded the Remedial Action Contract in March of 2019 and excavation of contaminated materials is tentatively scheduled for fall 2019.
+Concurrent project activities include the construction of a visual/sound barrier and haul road to be utilized for the consolidation effort (ongoing) and the completion of a comprehensive remedial design for OU3, OU4 and OU6, including a stormwater conveyance system and pump station design.
 Substantial remedial action, including the completion of the landfill cap, is expected to be complete by 2023.